mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 <img src="/images/plotnet_sample.png" alt="plotnet sample PNG" style="width:75%;"/>

-Actually there are many different formats to choose as output:
+Actually there are many other different formats to choose as output.

-{% highlight shell %}
-  -Tbmp        -Tcmapx_np   -Tfig        -Timap       -Tjpeg       -Tmp         -Tplain-ext  -Tps2        -Ttiff       -Tvmlz       -Txdot1.4
-  -Tcanon      -Tdot        -Tgtk        -Timap_np    -Tjpg        -Tpdf        -Tpng        -Tsvg        -Ttk         -Tx11        -Txdot_json
-  -Tcmap       -Tdot_json   -Tgv         -Tismap      -Tjson       -Tpic        -Tpov        -Tsvgz       -Tvdx        -Txdot       -Txlib
-  -Tcmapx      -Teps        -Tico        -Tjpe        -Tjson0      -Tplain      -Tps         -Ttif        -Tvml        -Txdot1.2
-{% endhighlight %}

 #### Hardware Architecture